gechanted/PHell/Hell.md

     * due to unknown reasons, classes in common OOP languages can't extend more than 1 other class
     * due to unknown reasons, classes in common OOP languages can't extend an object of another (veryfied) class, and always create one

-  That ends with Hell, where you can:
+  That ends with Hell, where you can do that:
   ````PHP
   //common OOP Coding language
   class Foo extends Bar